 But determining your CX maturity also requires an understanding of where digital technologies stand today (and where they’re headed).
-That’s why our annual report, NECXT, focuses on how these key technologies are shaping the future of customer experience.

 - Voice: By 2020, voice inputs will account for 50% of all searches and 30% of all searches will be done without screens.
 Done right, voice-based customer interactions can eliminate many CX problems, including personalization, retention, and engagement.
 But adapting to this evolution of SEO won’t be an overnight project.
 Preparing now is critical to CX success.

 - Artificial Intelligence: 92% of businesses that have invested in AI plan to increase that investment.
 And 22% of leaders say AI will have the biggest influence on CX in the next three to five years.
 But have you prepared for this movement by optimizing your backend systems for AI and big data analytics?

 - Augmented/Virtual Reality: Just 34% of business leaders say AR investments over the next three to five years will deliver a competitive advantage.
 But with the right approach, you can change mainstream marketing with these technologies in the coming years.